Melania shares cryptic post paying tribute to NYC as Barron prepares for college

 If he does attend a New York school, Barron will be rejecting his family’s 60-year Ivy League legacy at the University of Pennsylvania.

-Since his father’s claim, schools across the state have begun their freshmen programs, but no one has spotted either Barron or Melania in attendance.
+Since his father’s claim, schools across the state have begun their freshman programs, but no one has spotted either Barron or Melania in attendance.

-With the 18-year-old towering over his mother at around 6ft 8in tall, and followed closely by Secret Service agents, he shouldn’t be hard to catch sight of.
+With the 18-year-old towering over his mother at around 6ft 7in tall, and followed closely by Secret Service agents, he wouldn’t be hard to spot.

 The mother and son have been largely staying out of the limelight during Trump’s presidential election campaign, with Melania reportedly making a deal with her husband that she would not dedicate all of her time to the White House if re-elected in November.